Common module settings

 OutputType

-Modules may provide custom output formatting functions.
+Modules may provide custom output formatter functions.
 Once they are registered into the NXLog Agent core, the modules listed above will be able to use these functions.
 This makes it easier to implement custom protocols because they can be developed without concern for the transport layer.

 The following output writer functions are provided by the NXLog Agent core: